Transipedia/meta-bam/README.md

 ## How to Run it ?

-Once all the dependencies are installed (or your conda environment activated) you can run the script.
+Once all dependencies are installed (or your conda environment activated), run the script as follows:
 ```
 ./meta-bam.sh [fastQList] [NbTotalReads] [referenceGenome]
 ```

 The parameters are :
-- [fastQList] = A file containing the path to every paired-end fastq.gz to sample from
+- [fastQList] = A text file containing the paths to every paired-end fastq.gz to sample from
-- [NbTotalReads] = An integer, total number of million reads to keep in the final BAM file (input 5 means 5'000'000)
+- [NbTotalReads] = An integer: millions of reads to keep in the final BAM file (input 5 means 5'000'000)
-- [referenceGenome] = Path to reference genome index for STAR alignment
+- [referenceGenome] = Path to the reference genome index for STAR alignment

 Example :
 ```